 Hendra Environmental – Sustainable Tourism

-Hendra actively, and continuously, strives to reduce the impact of its operation on the environment and landscape.
-The following information, documents and downloads detail the various projects and systems implemented.
+Here at Hendra we are actively and continuously striving to reduce the impact of our operation on the environment and landscape.

-We have recently invested in a wide range of energy efficiency and upgrade measures throughout the Oasis fun pools with the aim of reducing the facilities’ dependence on fossil fuels, thereby reducing the carbon footprint of the Oasis.
+Oasis Pool has undergone many steps to make sure that its reliance on fossil fuels were greatly reduced.
 It was critical that the visitor experience was not unreasonably compromised, so the implementation of technologies had to be carefully evaluated and continually monitored.
 Such measures included a new ultra-efficient pool water filtration & heating system, thermal storage, and a re-engineered air handling unit, together with a management system to integrate the running of these various elements.

 We were grateful to receive support through the European Regional Development Fund to help enhance the sustainability of the Oasis fun pools and reduce our impact on the environment.